 What we have to do is look at the facts that we know at present.
 There is no saying that the facts we have today are written in stone and that some Russian won’t crawl out of the Siberian wastelands clutching a wood and ivory sewing machine made by great Uncle Ivan.

-So we had better go by dates, the first that we can be sure of was for the patent in England, in 1755.
+So we had better go by proven dates.
+The first inventor of the sewing machine that we can be sure of was patented in England in 1755.
 Yes!
 Come-on-England.
 Where did I put my flag!

 One Charles Weisenthal (Ok, so he was German, but, he was in England) took out a patent for a needle to be used for mechanical sewing.
-Unfortunately, what sort of mechanical sewing we do not know for the machine was never mentioned.
+Unfortunately, what sort of mechanical sewing we do not know for a description of the machine was not properly mentioned in the patent.